 Astaxanthin and Your Bones

-If you are on the Save Our Bones Program, you are already familiar with the important role of antioxidants in bone health.
+If you are on the Osteoporosis Reversal Program, you are already familiar with the important role of antioxidants in bone health.
 In fact, all of Chapter 12 of the Program is devoted to discussing how antioxidants protect your bones.
 For example, lycopene (another carotenoid) actually stimulates osteoblasts, the bone-building cells.1 And phloridzin, an antioxidant that’s part of a group known as polyphenols, reduces inflammation and increases bone density.2

 Astaxanthin is an especially potent anti-inflammatory, making it particularly important for your bones.
 This is because chronic inflammation can reduce bone density, and research suggests that chronic inflammation can lead to osteoporosis.

 Remember, free radicals damage cells, including bone cells.
 Astaxanthin has that unique ability to neutralize free radicals and render them harmless again and again, without suffering damage to its own molecular structure.